RaniaAbid-GH/Movie_Classification_Spark_Databricks/README.md

 2. Partition data into test data and evaluation data

-3. Build a pipeline to transform the summary of a film into a TF-IDF vector, apply a classification algorithm (logistic regression, decision tree, etc.)
+3. Build a pipeline to transform the summary of a film into a TF-IDF vector, apply a classification algorithm (Logistic Regression, Random Forest...)

 4. Use a paramGrid and cross validation to optimize the parameters of your model